Alexander-Hoellinger/Alexander-Hoellinger/README.md

 </br>

 ### Connect With Me 🔗
-💬 Feel more than welcome to contact me via Linkedin or E-mail to network or if you have questions regarding mentoring! </br>
+💬 Feel more than welcome to contact me to connect or if you have questions regarding mentoring/VC/tech! </br>
 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/alexander-hoellinger/)

 </br>